Da4kek/Neuromorphic-computing/theories/Associators_synaptic_plasticiy.md

 ### Associations:

 Synaptic plasticity is the necessary ingedient behind forming associations.
-*Increase the strength of the synapses by a value $ del w$ = 0.1 if a presynaptic firing is paired with a postsynaptic firing.*
+*Increase the strength of the synapses by a value $del w$ = 0.1 if a presynaptic firing is paired with a postsynaptic firing.*

 This learning rule modifies the synaptic weights, so that after one simultaneous presentation of two or more stimuli, the respective cue, will find it.